Astronauts Begin Spacewalk to Complete Solar Array Installation

-Category: Space Hits: 4Veteran astronauts (from left) Thomas Pesquet and Shane Kimbrough are conducting their fourth spacewalk together today.
+Category: Space Hits: 6Veteran astronauts (from left) Thomas Pesquet and Shane Kimbrough are conducting their fourth spacewalk together today.
 Their first two spacewalks together were during Expedition 50 on 2017.

 ESA (European Space Agency) astronaut Thomas Pesquet and NASA astronaut Shane Kimbrough have begun their spacewalk outside the International Space Station to install and deploy the first new ISS Roll-Out Solar Array (iROSA).